existencelabs/keystamp-whitepaper/README.md

 It can be used for mediation in civil disputes (contracts) by the general public since proofs are easy to verify.
 The purpose is to foster trust through disruptive technologies.
 We aim to increase social cohesion in the digital economy, providing an entirely digital institutional framework of trust for the digital economy.

 Keystamp has the potential to enormously decrease the costs of compliance and audit for financial institutions, technology providers, governments, and any institution that needs trust and hierarchical authorizations.
 It increases transparency and saves money to the taxpayers.
 Because Keybase operates independantly from any other system and rather connects via API or using the a web application, it is easy to implement in an existing production workflow without changing the system used, as long as the system used can communicate data to the Keystamp app or API.

+### Blockchain and crypto technologies

+- Public key encryption using Bitcoin's Elliptic Curve Digital Signature Algorithm
+- The Hierchical Deterministic public key infrastructure of Bitcoin (BIP32)
+- Cryprogric hash functions
+- Timestamps using OP_RETURN Bitcoin transactions (Blockchain)
+- AES encryption
+- (In development) Open-timestamp infrastructure
+- We introduce derivation protocol for linking keys to identities

+### Implementation

+The process is to transform data part of a process, such as internal policy compliance in a commercial interaction, and transform it into proof that can be validated and audited by both parties or third parties.
+As such, the implemnentation is a set of applications and real-world contracts where participants agree on a protocol to follow, whose output, the Proof-of-compliance, is mutually agreed to be a valid system to provide and validate evidence.

+We specifically implement the Proof-of-Compliance use-case of Keystamp in the context of “know-your-customer” policies, or any other context where establishing that information was obtained by certain parties at a certain time is required.
+Proof-of-compliance provides a digital trail of unforgeable signatures and timestamps which consist of irrefutable evidence that someone had certain information, took action or participated in specific events at specific points in time.
+It is a protocol which turns data into tamper-proof legal evidence.
+Keystamp was designed, as an application, to be used by organizations - specifically financial institutions, government institutions and large corporations.
+Heads of the hieararchy in the organization issue certificates to subordinates (and so on) which grant them the ability to sign and encrypt data.

+Since issuance and revocation of contracts are enforced cryptographically and are publicly auditable, easy to authentificate and verify using graphical interfaces over complex cryptographic libraries, anybody can verify who they are talking to and where they derive their authority from in the context of a business relationship.
+It can be implemented by public bodies such as government and enforcement agencies, so as to limit fraud and foster public trust.

+A functional API can integrate easily in any existing traditional workflow, with graphical easy-to-use tools to foster implementation.
+Since Keystamp aims to be a standard, adoption needs to be implemented voluntarily by a large number of firms in the economy to be successful.
+Users can also implement Keystamp in their workflow manually using a modern web application.

 ## Context and use-case